 In many situations, servers are permitted to speak on behalf of their users; protocols such as SMTP email and XMPP chat make cross-realm contacts between servers, not users, and when this is done it must be that a user can be represented by their server.

-One subtle aspects is worth mentioning; a host may identify itself by a
+One subtle aspect is worth mentioning; a host may identify itself by a

 servername that is merely an indirection noted in DNS through a